Bisphenol A (BPA) Regulations in the United States: An Overview

 • Wisconsin

-In particular, most of these states have developed their own regulations restricting the use of BPA in children’s food contact materials that are intended to be used by children younger than 3-4 years.
-Below, we provide a description of some of these regulations.
+In particular, most of these states have developed their own regulations restricting the use of BPA in food contact materials that are intended to be used by children younger than 3-4 years.

-California: Product Safety: Bisphenol A
+California — AB-1319: Product Safety: Bisphenol A

 In 2009, the state of Connecticut passed an act intended to ban:

-a. any children’s products containing BPA intended to be used by children under the age of 3 years
+a.
+Any children’s products containing BPA intended to be used by children under the age of 3 years.

-b. any reusable food containers, jars or cans intended for food or beverage containing BPA
+b.
+Any reusable food containers, jars, or cans intended for food or beverage containing BPA.

 Note that disposable products are exempted and that the act requires labeling for certain products that contain BPA.

-District of Columbia: Restrictions on Bisphenol A
+Washington, D.C., — SB 6248: Restrictions on Bisphenol A

-Chicago (Illinois): BPA-Free Kids Ordinance
+Illinois — SB 2950: BPA-Free Kids Ordinance

-This Ordinance bans the distribution and sales of containers for the purpose of filling food or liquid serving children under the age of three that contains BPA.
+This Ordinance bans the distribution and sale of empty containers (e.g. feeding bottles, cups, and sippy cups) meant to be filled with food or liquid serving children under the age of three that contains BPA.

-Regulated containers include feeding bottles, cups, and sippy cups.
 In addition, the Ordinance requires a label indicating that the items are free of BPA.

-Minnesota: Prohibition of BPA-Contained Food Contact Products
+Minnesota — HF 459 and SF 247: Prohibition of BPA-Contained Food Contact Products

-This Bisphenol A-Free Food Contact Products For Children and Babies Act prohibits the manufacture or distribution of child care products that contain BPA when they are intended to market to children under the age of 3 years old.
+This act prohibits the manufacture or distribution of BPA-containing childcare products intended to be marketed to children aged under 3 years.
 Such products include:

 • Pacifiers